A gathering of heroes

 They’ve been taught well.

 “There is hope for America,” you can almost hear these veterans say.

-A decade later, many of those veterans are gone.
-Bob Dole, now nearly 100 years old, is fighting another battle – cancer.
+A decade later, many of those veterans are gone, including Bob Dole.
 And many of those kids today are in their 20s.
 Here’s hoping the object lessons stuck.

 God forbid that we ever forget.

 Colin McNickle is communications and marketing director at the Allegheny Institute for Public Policy (email@example.com).